akshayaxv/LoFoNet/README.md

-# 🧭 LoFoNet – Lost & Found Portal
+# 🧭 LoFoNet – Lost & Found Network

 LoFoNet is a community-driven Lost & Found web application that allows users to report and search for lost or found items.
 The platform aims to help reconnect people with their belongings through a clean interface, real-time updates, and easy reporting.